blackchip-org/zc/doc/ops/hof.md

 ## map

-Apply function `f` to each value in `items`.
+Apply expression *expr* to each value in the stack.

-    ( items...:Val f:Lambda -- applied...:Val )
+    ( Val* expr:Str -- Val* )

-Example which doubles all numbers on thes tack:
+Example which doubles all numbers on the stack:

 <!-- test: map -->